 What we donā€™t: Not the cheapest or most powerful option available.

-High-quality stove options for the camp chef abound in 2023.
+High-quality stove options for camp chefs abound in 2024.
 Our favorite, the Eureka Ignite Plus, combines reliable output and good simmer control on a wide, 23-inch cooking surface that can accommodate bigger pots and pans.
 The two 10,000-BTU burners are plenty powerful for most campers, and the fine-tuned control is crucial for more involved meals.
 In addition, the Igniteā€™s side shields do a good job of fending off light winds, the push-button ignition keeps your hands safe from large bursts of flame, and the locking lid and manageable 12-pound weight make for easy transport.
 The combination of these features, plus a reasonable price tag, push the Eureka Ignite Plus ahead of the competition.

 However, the Eureka Ignite Plus isnā€™t the most affordable or streamlined camp stove on the market, nor is it the most powerful.
 For $30 more, Camp Chefā€™s Everest 2X boasts double the output per burner (20,000 BTUs each), which is overkill for most but makes sense for those who get out a lot and like to cook intricate, diverse meals.
-On the flip side, infrequent campers who only camp a couple times a year can save considerably with a budget design like Colemanā€™s Classic Propane ($75 MSRP and often found on sale), although you can expect a sizable drop in flame control and overall quality.
-Finally, those wanting to make an all-in-one purchase for both backpacking and camping should check out MSRā€™s WindBurner Stove Combo System ($300), which is relatively lightweight and portable and comes ready with a 2.5-liter pot and 8-inch skillet.Cooking on camp stove
+On the flip side, infrequent campers who only camp a couple times a year can save considerably with a budget design like Coleman's $100 Cascade Classic, although you can expect a drop in flame control and overall refinement.
+Finally, those wanting to make an all-in-one purchase for both backpacking and camping should check out MSRā€™s WindBurner Stove Combo System ($300), which is relatively lightweight and portable and comes ready with a 2.5-liter pot and 8-inch skillet.

-Hard-Sided Cooler: RTIC 52 Ultra-Light ($200)
+Hard-Sided Cooler: RTIC 52 QT Ultra-Light ($199)

 RTIC 52 Ultra-Light (best cooler)What we like: Competitive ice retention and low weight for much cheaper than the competition.